Mosaics in the portico of the Rectangular Peristyle

 Hall of Orpheus Charming the Animals

-This myth was very often chosen for mosaics (and for statues and paintings as well) because it gave an opportunity to depict many animals (45 in this mosaic).
+This myth was very often chosen for mosaics (and for statues as well) because it gave an opportunity to depict many animals (45 in this mosaic).
 They were painted in isolation against a white background, something which can be noticed in a much later mosaic at Constantinople.
 The room with this mosaic was accessed from the Rectangular Peristyle only and it was presumably used to receive guests.
 A statue of Apollo stood in the niche.

 The actions that are recorded of Pan are not many; the principal is that he challenged Cupid to wrestle; and was beaten by him. (..)
 With regard to the audacity of Pan in challenging Cupid to fight, it refers to this, that matter is not without a certain inclination and appetite to dissolve the world and fall back into the ancient chaos; but that the overswaying concord of things (which is represented by Cupid or Love) restrains its will and effort in that direction and reduces it to order.
 And therefore it is well for man and for the world that in that contest Pan was foiled.
 Francis Bacon - Of the Wisdom of the Ancients - 1609